axelhahn/ahcli/readme.md

 								 for CLIVALUE_REQUIRED
                                - CLIVALUE_NONE
 							     to use it as flag only --myparam
-    'pattern'    - string  - optional regex ... if a value is given it will be checked against it (see examples below).
+    'default'    - mixed   - optional: default value if no value was given 'pattern'    - string  - optional regex ... if a value is given it will be checked against it (see examples below).
                              The class will stop on invalid values.